olincollege/air-pong/README.md

 Now you can start playing!
 Good luck!

 ## Acknowledgements
-- This project runs using Google's open source project [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide).
+- This project runs using Google's open source CV project [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide).
 - This project makes heavy use of pygame for visuals
 - This project makes heavy use of pynput for keyboard inputs
 - This project makes heavy use of vpython for physics and math